yinqiu-zhu/leetcode/README.md

     + Given a non-empty array of integers, every element appears twice except for one.
 Find that single one.

     +Bitwise operators: https://www.geeksforgeeks.org/bitwise-operators-in-java/

+  + ###N169 E  Majority Element
+    + Given an array of size n, find the majority element.
+The majority element is the element that appears more than ⌊ n/2 ⌋ times.
+      You may assume that the array is non-empty and the majority element always exist in the array.

+    + Boyer-Moore Voting Algorithm